What is a Gastrointestinal Tract Colonoscopy?

 5. Advantages of a colonoscopy at BNH Hospital

-- The nursing team will prepare laxatives for you according to the appropriate process and time.
-No more worrying about difficult or incomplete defecation, or painful excretion while travelling.
+- A team of specialised nurses takes care of and prepares laxatives for you according to the appropriate process and time.
+No more worrying about difficultly in defecating, or incomplete, painful excretion while travelling.

 A colonoscopy takes about 30-45 minutes